Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Numerical Studies

-where $y_{t-1}$ and $u_t$ are generally correlated due to errors arising from the nonparametric estimation.
-Given \eqref{eqtrans3}, we will compute the FIVE and F2SLSE by assuming that $y_{t-2}$ is a proper IV, as in Example \ref{exam2a}.
+where $y_{t-1}^\circ$ and $\varepsilon_t$ are uncorrelated.
+To mimic situations commonly encountered in practice, we assume that $p_t^\circ$ (and thus $y_t^\circ$) is not observed, but only random samples $\{s_{i,t}\}_{i=1}^{n_t}$ drawn from $p_t^\circ$ are available.
+If so, by replacing the density $p_t^\circ$ or the log-density $\log p_t^\circ$ with its proper nonparametric estimate, we may obtain an estimate $y_t$ of $y_t^\circ$, and then, as shown in Example \ref{exam2}, $\{y_t\}_{t\geq 1}$ satisfies $y_t = c_y + \mathcal A (y_{t-1}-c_y) + u_t$, but now $y_{t-1}$ and $u_t$ are generally correlated due to errors arising from the nonparametric estimation.
+We will compute the FIVE and F2SLSE by assuming that $y_{t-2}$ is a proper IV, as in Example \ref{exam2a}.
 Of course, this assumption may not be true depending on how estimation errors are generated.
-Even with this possibility, it may be of interest to practitioners, who are very often have no choice but to replace $p_t^\circ$ or $\log p_t^\circ$ with a standard nonparametric estimate, to see if this naive use of our estimators can make any actual improvements in estimating $\mathcal A$.
+Even with this possibility, it may be of interest to practitioners, who are very often have no choice but to replace $p_t^\circ$ or $\log p_t^\circ$ with a standard nonparametric estimate, to see if a naive use of our estimators can make any actual improvements in estimating $\mathcal A$.
 This is the purpose of simulation experiments in this section.

-In our simulation experiments given below, we estimate $y_t^\circ$ from $n$ random samples that are generated from $p_t^\circ$ by (i) the local likelihood density estimation method proposed by \cite{loader1996} (see Appendix \ref{sec:simul} for more details) and (ii) the standard kernel density estimation method with the Gaussian kernel and Silverman's rule-of-thumb bandwidth \citep{silverman2018density}.
-As will be detailed in Appendix \ref{sec:simul}, a fundamental difference between these two methods is in that the former is more suitable for estimation of log-densities than the latter, and hence it seems to be a better approach to estimate $y_t^\circ$ \citep[Section 4.2]{SEO2019}.
-Nevertheless, the latter is considered as well because of its popularity in empirical studies.
-Once $y_t$ is computed, then it is represented by the first 30 nonconstant Fourier basis functions (note that constant functions are included in the orthogonal complement of $\mathcal H_c$) for implementation of the FPCA.